Velythyl/heracles/README.md

 `heracles sbatch.sh -w env.num_envs=8,16,32 seed=__randseed(90)__ env.name=HalfCheetah,Reacher`.
 The syntax is
 `__randperm(N)__` -> generate N random ints and add them as elements of the cartesian product.
 For syntactic sugar reasons, you can use `__randperm__` instead of `__randperm(1)__`.

+## That's very cool Charlie thanks for the show-and-tell.
+How do I install it?

+Literally just copy paste the file into your HPC login node or whatever.
+Or git clone it.
+There's no dependencies except for python and its standard libs.